Frankenstein Castle: History

 Before 1250, Lord Conrad II Reiz of Breuberg built Frankenstein Castle and thereafter named himself von und zu Frankenstein.
 The first document proving the existence of the castle in 1252 bears his name.
 He was the founder of the free imperial Barony of Frankenstein, which was subject only to the jurisdiction of the emperor, with possessions in Nieder-Beerbach, Darmstadt, Ockstadt, Wetterau and Hesse.
 Additionally the Frankensteins held other possession and sovereignty rights as burgraves in Zwingenberg (Auerbach (Bensheim)), in Darmstadt, Groß-Gerau, Frankfurt am Main and Bensheim.
 The hill on which the castle stands was probably occupied by another castle from the 11th century, which fell into ruins after Frankenstein Castle was built a short distance away to the northwest.
 Claims of an even older predecessor upon the hill are widespread, but historically unlikely.

-In 1292 the Frankensteins opened the castle to the counts of Katzenelnbogen (County of Katzenelnbogen) and formed an alliance with them.
+In 1292, the Frankensteins opened the castle to the counts of Katzenelnbogen (County of Katzenelnbogen) and formed an alliance with them.

 In 1363, the castle was split into two parts and owned by two different families of the lords and knights of Frankenstein.
 At the beginning of the 15th century, the castle was enlarged and modernized.
 The Frankenstein knights became, again, independent of the counts of Katzenelnbogen.

 The family were strong opponents of the Reformation, adhering to the Roman Catholic faith and the associated "right of patronage".
 Following, in addition, territorial conflicts and connected disputes with the Landgraviate of Hesse-Darmstadt, the family head Lord John I decided to sell the lordship to the Landgraves of Hesse-Darmstadt in 1662, after various lawsuits at the Imperial Chamber Court.

 The castle was used as a refuge and a hospital afterward, falling into ruins in the 18th century.
 The two towers that are so distinctive today are an historically inaccurate restoration carried out in the mid-19th century.

 On Halloween night in 1952, John Keel sent three American Forces Network reporters to Frankenstein Castle to explore the castle for a live radio broadcast.
 The reporters were told that a local legend claimed Frankenstein's monster would return to the castle that night.
 Reporter Carl Nelson investigated the castle's crypt, where Keel had "set up a statue in the middle of the crypt – and rigged it to move and topple" as a prank, terrifying Nelson.
 Reportedly, frightened radio listeners bombarded the station with calls and military police were dispatched to the castle.

 Legends and myths

-The Odenwald, the mountain range on which Frankenstein Castle is located, is a landscape with dark forests and narrow valleys shrouded in mystery and enshrined in legend.
-Many folktales and myths exist about Frankenstein Castle.
-None of them have been verified as fact, but all of them have influenced the culture and traditions of the region.
+A number of folktales and myths exist about Frankenstein Castle.